Extensive resources to help in former members of destructive groups recovery from their experiences.

 Steve has found that doing very intense, deep work over a period of a few days or, in some cases, a few weeks is the fastest and most effective way to recover from the effects of undue influence.
 Meeting once or twice a week for an hour, while much better than doing nothing, is a much less effective approach for most people.
 On a slow schedule, it could take years to accomplish what could be done in a relatively short period of time.
 Though we offer telephone as well as email counseling with individuals all over the world, the most effective options are often the following.

-Intense, work means six to eight hours a day for three or four days.
-This allows you to go into great detail and get as deep as you can.
+Work intensively for six to eight hours a day for three or four days.
+This allows you to go into great detail and get as deep as you want.
 We identify the areas of greatest concern and plan sessions accordingly, essentially creating a plan just for you.

 For example, some people want help understanding how destructive mind control was used on them.
-They may want Steve to teach them about altered states of consciousness—hypnosis, meditation, chanting and other exercises and processes used by undue influence agents—and how to use those techniques themselves in appropriate and healthy ways.
+They may want to learn about altered states of consciousness—hypnosis, meditation, chanting and other exercises and processes used by undue influence agents—and how to use those techniques themselves in appropriate and healthy ways.
 Others have had very unhappy childhood experiences and traumas, which can set them up for years of destructive relationships, and possibly group involvement(s).
 They want to focus on how to heal past traumas, create healthy relationships, and move forward.
 Each person is best served by a truly customized approach.
-Steve is able to draw from a large toolbox of different strategies that help empower you to heal yourself.
-We apply the ones that work best for you in your sessions.
+Steve uses a large toolbox of different strategies that help empower you to heal yourself.
+You will use the ones that work best for you in your sessions.

 Breaks are taken whenever you choose.
 Though Steve spends a great deal of time talking with clients, he also employs a variety of media, including audio and videotapes, to augment the educational component of your work together.
 Sharing the experiences of other ex-members, through our collection of excellent videotapes of news and television shows, helps many people to better understand the patterns of mind control.
 You may be asked to consider watching a video, reading, writing or practicing a healing technique between sessions.